 I’m going to use an actual case study for this that just happened a few days ago to show you how easy this was.

 Case Study 1: SlingShot App

 Recently, Bryan Harris, asked a small group of us to come up with the name for a new product we’ll be working on as part of a 24-hour challenge.
-The concept for the product is based around planning and scheduling your product launch
+The concept for the product is based on planning and scheduling your product launch.

 Before he set us the ‘name challenge’, he set some constraints: